 the Earth BioGenome Project

-The Earth BioGenome Project (EBP) is a global network of initiatives working together to build a comprehensive genome library for all Eukaryotic life on Earth.
-This unprecedented effort aims to sequence, catalog, and understand the DNA of the planet’s biodiversity, from the tiniest fungi to the largest mammals.
+The Earth BioGenome Project (EBP) is a global network of initiatives working together to build a comprehensive genome library for all eukaryotic life on Earth.
+This unprecedented effort aims to sequence, catalog, and understand the DNA of the planet’s biodiversity — from the tiniest fungi to the largest mammals.

 Why Sequence global biodiversity genomes?

-Globally, how many eukaryotic species now have assembled genomes?
+Globally, how many eukaryotic species have assembled genomes?

 EBP Genomes in Action: Driving Conservation and Discovery